Chapter #3 - Memory

 Another way to contact the material is to teach it (Teaching demands mastery).

-Study groups are especially effective because they put you on stage.
+Study groups are especially effective because they put you on stage.20.And remember, you never forget.

 Adopt an attitude: "I never forget anything.
 I may have difficulty recalling something from my memory, but I never really forget it.